jerinphilip/bergamot-translator/README.md

 batching, HTML markup translation, and a more suitable API to develop applications.
-Development continuously tests the functionality on Windows, MacOS and Linux operating systems on `x86_64`, and WebAssembly cross-platform target. `aarch64` native support is under development.
+Development continuously tests the functionality on Windows, MacOS and Linux operating systems on `x86_64`, and WebAssembly cross-platform target. `aarch64` native support is available for Android and Mac M1 (early stages).

 ## Usage